Dashavatar (2025 film): Impact

-The Stone Age rock carvings spread across nearly 900 kilometers from Ratnagiri to Goa are often seen as the footprints of early human civilization and are now protected monuments.
+The Konkan geoglyphs spread across nearly 900 kilometers from Ratnagiri to Goa are often seen as the footprints of early human civilization and are now protected monuments.
 In Ratnagiri district alone, over 1,500 carvings have been found at about 70 sites.
 An agreement has been signed between the Maharashtra Tourism Development Corporation (MTDC) and the Nisargayatri organization for their preservation and conservation in the Konkan region.